yunokiisshin/chord-generator/README.md

 # Chord Progression Generator

 This is an algorithm that creates a smooth but varying chord progression from given chord symbols.
+I am also practicing the proper git usage.

 ## Requirements